-After years of public discussion, illegal dispensaries, and long awaited promises, Canada will legalize recreational cannabis on Wednesday October 17.
-It will be an historic moment not only for the country, but for the entire world as Canada officially becomes one of only two countries (the other being Uruguay) in the world to do so.
+After years of public discussion, illegal dispensaries, and long awaited promises, Canada will go forward with the legalization of recreational cannabis on Wednesday October 17.
+It will be an historic moment not only for the country, but for the entire world.
+Canada will officially become one of only two countries (the other being Uruguay) in the world to do so.
 Let that sink in – Canada is only the second country in the world to hit this progressive milestone, and for that, we should be thankful.

 However, as with any radical new government policy, the road ahead following Oct 17 is not going to be smooth nor what everyone hopes for and expects.
 With no example to follow, our country is going it blind, and at times in this process that has been all too apparent.
 Each province has been given considerable freedoms over how they wish to go about the selling and distributing of cannabis, as well as how and where people are to be able to consume it.
 These policies are subject to change, luckily, and to be sure, we will see an evolution of these policies over the years to come.